joeavanzato/WMIHunter/README.md

 -max_threads = Maximum threads to utilize for asynchronous operations (Optional) -computers_file = Location of Text File containing line-delimited hostnames for querying.
-(Optional) -data_types = Array of Data Types to Retrieve -ip_addresses = Array of IP Addresses to Filter on -process_names = Array of Process Names to Filter on -service_names = Array of Service Names to Filter on
+(Optional) -data_types = Array of Data Types to Retrieve -ip_addresses = Array of IP Addresses to Filter on #TODO -process_names = Array of Process Names to Filter on #TODO -service_names = Array of Service Names to Filter on #TODO

 .\wmih.ps1 -gui - Launch with optional GUI - will eventually ignore all command-line parameters .\wmih.ps1 - Will execute with default parameters (16 threads, all data collection enabled, ADSI Searcher to find Computer Users, No IOC filtering)